 LCD 110.
 Phonetics.
 3 hr.; 3 cr.

 The nature of speech production; phonetic properties of language; practice in hearing, producing, and transcribing speech sounds.
 Fall, Spring

 LCD 116.
-The Structure of English Words.
-3 hr.; 3
+Introduction to Morphology.
+3 hr.; 3 cr.

 LCD 130.
 The Sound Structure of English.
 3 hr.; 3 cr.

 The study of the articulation and patterning of sounds in English, with implications for TESOL.

 LCD 150.
 Linguistic Phonetics.
 3 hr.; 3 cr.
 An introduction to phonetic science as used in linguistic theory and research.
 It covers how speech sounds in the world’s languages are articulated and transcribed with the International Phonetic Alphabet as well as the use of acoustic analysis software to reveal acoustic properties of consonants, vowels, and prosody.]

 Prereq.: LCD 101 or 104 or 105.
 Introduction to the study of the relationship between language and society.
 Socio-cultural factors which influence language form, use, and history.
 Spring